dphfox/wolf/docs/00-design/16-requests.md

 - The `req` keyword.
 - A capture or type name, describing the type of data that should be requested.

-Any user of the expression will implicitly also request the dependency.
+Any user of the expression in will implicitly also request the dependency.

 <!--wolf-->
 ```